matthias-bs/BresserWeatherSensorLW/README.md

 ### Default Configuration

-The default payload configuration consists of
+The default payload configuration is as follows:

 | Sensor                    | Signal                          | Unit  | Type        | Bytes |
 | ------------------------- | ------------------------------- | ----- | ----------- | ----- |